7 Ways to Market Your Small Businesses on a Budget

 The good news is there’s a lot you can do to market your small business on a budget.

-1. Build an active & engaging social media presence
+1. Build an active & engaged social media presence

 Since most social media platforms are free to start, this is clearly a cost-effective channel.
 It can help grow your business presence and credibility as well as provide a foundation for content & customer engagement.

 But, this does not mean all you need to do is make a Facebook page.
 Without having a solid social media plan, it’s very easy for accounts to quickly become inactive and abandoned.

 The focus for small businesses is to have 1 or 2 really great social media pages, rather than trying to be on every platform.
 This will make for a better customer experience, and you won’t waste time & energy on content audiences will aimlessly scroll past.

 Generally speaking, it’s useful for any business as Facebook has become a vital point of contact for customers and your business could seem less credible without one.
 Think of your Facebook page as an extension of your website, providing audiences with all the important information about your business and offering the same customer service experience.

 Aside from Facebook, the social media platforms you use really depend on your business.
 Consider the following: